 9. Tweedsmuir and The Covenanters.

 Although the Covenanting movement of the seventeenth century was mainly centred in the South-West of Scotland it did spill eastwards and to counteract this John Graham of Claverhouse, Sheriff of Dumfriesshire, moved his HQ from Dumfries to Selkirk in 1685.
-The doings of Claverhouse around Traquair and Chapelhope in Yarrow Parish are described vividly by James Hogg, The Ettrick Shepherd, in his tale of The Brownie of Bodsbeck published in 1817 that commences with the line "It will be a bloody night in Gemshope this" said Walter of Chapelhope.....
+This date being during "The Killing Time"- 1680-1688.
+The doings of Claverhouse around Traquair and Chapelhope in Yarrow Parish are described vividly by James Hogg, The Ettrick Shepherd, in his tale of The Brownie of Bodsbeck that commences with the line "It will be a bloody night in Gemshope this" said Walter of Chapelhope (1).....

-On left - Headstone in Tweedsmuir Kirkyard.
+On left - Headstones in Tweedsmuir Kirkyard.

 William Forbes, servant to Thomas Weir.

 James Richardson, tailor in Logan.

 John Hunter, who was killed the following year does not appear on the list.
 However two other Hunters appear on the list as well as two named Welsh.

 James Nicol the last on the above list appears in Ronald Ireland's novel The Bloody Covenant Crown and Kirk in Conflict.(4).
 In the novel Nicol and hs family attend the Great Conventicle of Oct 1682 at Talla Linns.

 The Welsh name features frequently in the Tweedsmuir records with reference to the Covenanting period.
 One family in particular headed by one nicknamed Black Welsh is prominent and more information on this family can be found on the Welsh Family of Tweedsmuir page.
 John Welsh 1667-1711 was a son of Black Welsh and who died in Over Menzion in 1711 has the oldest headstones in the Kirkyard .